ArctosDB/documentation-wiki/_how_to/customize_data_entry.markdown

 ## Profile Metadata

 ### Profile Name
 Create a name for your cusomized profile.
 It is recommended that the name include only lower-case letters.
+PLease refrain from using profanity or hurtful language in profile names as these profiles will be subject to removal without notice.
+See the [Arctos Code of Conduct](https://arctosdb.org/code-of-conduct/).

 ### Description
 Tell future-you (and other users) what this profile includes/does.
-It is recommendaed that you say something about the collections for which this Profile is being created.
+It is recommendaed that you say something about the collection(s) for which this Profile is being created as well as the purpose of the customization.

 `Profile for entry of Natural History Society of Maryland geology records.`

 ## Counts and Ordering